Bankruptcy Judge James L. Garrity Jr.:

 “Togut, Segal & Segal LLP has moved heaven and earth to get to the point where we are today.”

 Togut, Segal & Segal LLP‘s representation of bankruptcy trustees in Chapter 11 and Chapter 7 cases is well-known.
 The firm’s attorneys have represented Chapter 7 trustees in the bankruptcies of a wide variety of businesses, including real estate, commodities, manufacturing, retail, not-for-profits, art dealerships, pharmaceuticals, professional services such as law firms, and commodities brokerages.
 Our firm’s senior partner, Albert Togut, is a highly regarded member of the official bankruptcy trustee panel maintained by the Department of Justice for the United States Bankruptcy Court for the Southern District of New York, and he has served as the Chapter 7 or Chapter 11 trustee in literally tens of thousands of cases including some of the most significant cases ever filed.
 Mr. Togut has been on the panel approved by the Office of the United States Trustee of the Department of Justice since 1981 and has become one of the most respected trustees in the nation.
 He has served in cases ranging in size and complexity from individual debtors to Refco LLC, which, with assets exceeding $4 billion, was the largest Chapter 7 debtor in history.
+More recently, Mr. Togut was appointed as the trustee for Kossoff PLLC, a real estate law firm that was forced into an involuntary Chapter 7 bankruptcy proceeding after the firm and its founder were named in several lawsuits alleging fraud and misappropriation of millions of dollars of client escrow funds.
 All in all, as a Chapter 7 trustee, he estimates that he has administered more than $5 billion in assets over the course of his career.

 Mr. Togut served as Chapter 11 trustee for the debtors in the cases known as Kingston Square Associates, et al. In the Kingston Square cases, which involved apartment complexes in New York, New Jersey, Pennsylvania and Florida that were subject to mortgage claims of approximately $400 million, former Chief Bankruptcy Judge Brozman of the Southern District of New York authored a landmark decision concerning the viability of bankruptcy-remote provisions and directed the appointment of a trustee to investigate serious allegations of fraud.
 Togut, Segal & Segal LLP represented the trustee, assisting him in brokering settlements with all the major creditors and confirming a fully consensual Chapter 11 plan pursuant to which general unsecured creditors were paid 100% of their claims.